WPDevelopers/notificationx/README.txt

 ## BUILD INSTANT CREDIBILITY USING SOCIAL PROOF NOTIFICATION ##

 People don’t like being left behind and they love to follow the trends.
-If your visitors know what other people are buying, reading, commenting then it’s more likely that they will get the confidence instantly and they will want to buy it as well because of FOMO effect.
+If your visitors know what other people are buying, reading, commenting then it’s more likely that they will get the confidence instantly and they will want to buy it as well because of the FOMO effect.

 #### **What is 'FOMO'?** ####
 FOMO means "**F**ear **O**f **M**issing **O**ut"!
 It’s a popular marketing technique to make your visitors eager to buy from your site leveraging the sense of urgency.